 We’ve done our best to answer the most common general and team questions about LOWVELO.
 If you have questions about a specific topic not addressed below, please contact our team.

 Yes, there is a minimum fundraising commitment for each route.
 These minimums will be released when registration opens in February 2024.

 The fundraising deadline for LOWVELO23 is January 1, 2024.
-Per the LOWVELO fundraising agreement, riders who have not met their minimum fundraising commitment by December 31, 2022, will be charged the difference between their fundraising-to-date and the amount they committed to raise during the registration process.
+Per the LOWVELO fundraising agreement, riders who have not met their minimum fundraising commitment by January 1, 2024, will be charged the difference between their fundraising-to-date and the amount they committed to raise during the registration process.
 If you’re unsure of the status of your fundraising efforts, please take a moment to log in to your rider profile and check your fundraising progress.
-Another great resource is our fundraising toolkit.
+Another great resource is our fundraising tips page.

 Some teams are in the lucky position of having raised a surplus of funds beyond their riders’ minimum commitments.
 In that case, it may be possible to do fund sharing.
 See an explanation of team fund sharing in the Team Questions section below.

-Each participant must pay a non-refundable registration fee that counts towards his or her minimum fundraising commitment.
-Your card information must remain on file in case you do not reach your fundraising minimum by the fundraising deadline.
+Each participant must pay a non-refundable registration fee that counts towards their minimum fundraising commitment.
+Your card information must remain on file in case you do not reach your fundraising minimum by the fundraising deadline of January 1, 2024.
 After the fundraising deadline, your card will be charged for the remainder of your commitment, if any.

 Registration fees will be announced when registration opens in February 2024.
-Participation includes a LOWVELO24 T-shirt, cycling jersey, swag bag, admission to the ride after party on November 5 and awards ceremony in 2023.
-The registration fee counts towards your fundraising minimum.
+Participation includes a LOWVELO24 T-shirt, cycling jersey, swag bag, admission to the block party after the ride and the awards ceremony in early 2025.
 Look for free and discounted registration opportunities throughout the year.

-To participate in the 10-mile Island Ride and stationary cycling classes, the minimum age is 8 as of Friday, November 4, 2022.
-Children 8-17 are not required to fundraise for these routes, but the registration fee still applies.
+To participate in the 10- or 20-mile Island Ride, the minimum age is 8 as of Friday, November 1, 2024.
+Children 8-13 are not required to fundraise for these routes, but the registration fee still applies.
 One child per fundraising adult, please.

-To participate in the 25- and 55-mile rides, the minimum age is 14 as of Friday, November 4, 2022.
+To participate in the 23- and 50-mile rides, the minimum age is 14 as of Friday, November 1, 2024.
 The minimum fundraising commitment for children 14-17 is $250.
 Each child must be accompanied by an adult (one adult per child).

-To participate in the 100-mile ride, the minimum age is 16 as of Friday, November 4, 2022.
+To participate in the 80-mile ride, the minimum age is 16 as of Friday, November 1, 2024.
 The minimum fundraising commitment for children 16-17 is $250.
 Each child must be accompanied by an adult (one adult per child).

 We allow e-bikes on any route, however, riders are responsible for their own charging.
 While we have bike mechanics available, we cannot ensure they will be equipped to make e-bike repairs.

-Since the core of our event is fundraising for MUSC Hollings Cancer Center, Home Team participants will still have a fundraising minimum of $300.
+Since the core of our event is fundraising for MUSC Hollings Cancer Center, Home Team participants will still have a fundraising minimum.

 We totally get it.
-While we have increased our safety measures, we understand an in-person event might not be for everyone.
+We understand an in-person event might not be for everyone.
 We have set up the LOWVELO Home Team option for those who wish to participate virtually.
-Participants will have a $300 fundraising minimum and will be able to log their mileage on their own.
+Participants will have a fundraising minimum and will be able to log their mileage on their own.
 You can do it all at once or spread it out.
-Just complete it by November 5, 2022.
-You can choose to run, walk, cycle, skip, row, whatever makes you happy!
+Just complete it by November 1, 2024.
+You can choose to run, walk, cycle, skip, row… whatever makes you happy!